Sections 1 & 2 (Zip Code 77018) Collection Garbage Day is Tuesday, Alternating Junk/Tree Waste is 3rd Thursday, and Recycling Collection is Tuesday B.

-Section 3 (Zip Code 77092) Collection Garbage Day Thursday, Alternating Junk/Tree Waste is 4th Tuesday, Recycling Collection is Thursday B.
+Section 3 (Zip Code 77092) Collection Garbage Day is Thursday, Alternating Junk/Tree Waste is 4th Tuesday, and Recycling Collection is Thursday B.

 Junk or Tree Waste should follow the schedules outlined above per your section.
 No junk or tree waste should be placed out for curb collection before the weekend prior to your collection day.

 "Tree Waste” is defined as “clean” wood waste such as tree limbs, branches, and stumps.
 Lumber, furniture, and treated wood will NOT be accepted.
 Junk Waste may NOT be placed for collection during a Tree Waste month.